johndupper/mole/README.md

-# Whac-A-Mole #
+# Whac-A-Mole
-## What is Whac-A-Mole? ##
+What is Whac-A-Mole?
-*a situation in which attempts to solve a problem are piecemeal or superficial, resulting only in temporary or minor improvement* or
+a situation in which attempts to solve a problem are piecemeal or superficial, resulting only in temporary or minor improvement
-*_an arcade game in which players use a mallet to hit toy moles, which appear at random, back into their holes_*
+**or**

-### Whac-A-Mole refers to: ###
+an arcade game in which players use a mallet to hit toy moles, which appear at random, back into their holes

 ## Objectives
   * Use HTML/CSS to build web application
   * Use JavaScript/jQuery to handle DOM manipulation
   * Use Trello to keep track of project: https://trello.com/b/MiV5R9wD/whac-a-mole
   * Publish source code to GitHub with README.md file
   * Deploy it!

 ## Requirements
 1. Render a game in the browser
 2. Utilize JavaScript or jQuery for DOM manipulation